NeeleshRealx/RealXstate-frontend-react/COMPREHENSIVE_AUTHENTICATION_FLOW_GUIDE.md

 ## 🎉 **Final Status: WEAVER AUTHENTICATION SYSTEM SUCCESSFULLY IMPLEMENTED**

-The ServAI frontend now uses the **exact same authentication system as the Weaver project**.
+The RealXstate frontend now uses the **exact same authentication system as the Weaver project**.
 This implementation has been thoroughly tested and is ready for production use.

 ### **🚀 Key Achievements:**
 - ✅ **No more 5-minute timeouts** - Seamless session management